Frequently Asked Questions: https://www.montanabar.org/page/electionfaq

 The President-Elect is a member-at-large of the Board of Trustees and the Executive Committee; and performs all other duties assigned by the President or Board of Trustees.
 Before assuming the ofﬁce of president, the President-Elect must present to the Board of Trustees for its consideration a proposed plan of State Bar goals and objectives for the succeeding year.
 The Immediate Past President is a member of the Executive Committee.
 Responsibilities include: (1) organizing the local bar leadership conference; (2) chairing the Past Presidents Committee; (3) serves as a liaison with out of state Bar members; (4) performs other duties as assigned by the State Bar President or Board of Trustees.

-State Bar of Montana ABA Delegate (2-year term)
+State Bar of Montana Secretary Treasurer (2-year term)

 Voting members are active, active military service and judicial members except Supreme Court justices.
 Only voting members may hold ofﬁce or vote in any election conducted by the State Bar.
 [By-laws of the State Bar of Montana, Article I, §3(c)]